 Equipment for bird photography

 When talking about bird photography most people immediately think of crazy expensive equipment.
-Depending of what you would like to do this assumption is not totally wrong unfortunately.
-Focal length in combination with a fast lens is one of the key criterias in bird photography.
-Auto focus precision and speed as well as high ISO quality (noise) play a major role too.
+Depending on what you would like to do this assumption is not wrong, unfortunately.
+Focal length in combination with a fast lens is one of the key criteria in bird photography.
+Autofocus precision and speed as well as high ISO quality (noise) play a major role too.

 Most of the pictures below have been taken with a 500mm f/4 lens.
 This doesn’t mean that such images only can be taken with a super tele lens.
 It’s just the setup I use for bird photography.
 Anything between 200mm and 500mm will likely do the job as well.
 I have chosen the 500mm f/4 over the 600mm f/4 as I still can shoot the 500mm handheld.
 The 600er would be too heavy.
 The 400mm f/2.8 is too expensive.
-The 300mm f/2.8 is a hell of a lens and works great with a two times teleconverter.
-That’s a combo coming for a more reasonable price as the 400, 500 and 600er lenses.
+The 300mm f/2.8 is a hell of a lens and works great with a two-times teleconverter.
+That’s a combo coming for a more reasonable price than the 400, 500, and 600er lenses.
 The „cheaper“ 70-200mm f/2.8 lens is also an awesome glass but it doesn’t work that well with teleconverters.
-If focal length doesn’t matter to much, this lens is a no-brainer.
+If the focal length doesn’t matter too much, this lens is a no-brainer.
 There are other lenses available such as the Nikon 200–500mm f/5.6 that people seem to like.
 Since I don’t know it so I can’t comment.
 There is also the 80-400mm f/4.5-5.6 (Nikon) and the 100-400mm f/4.5-5.6 (Canon) but I don’t know that much about those either.
 I hear that the Nikon one is very slow in AF performance but I haven’t tested it myself.
 There are of course also cheaper options such as the 18-200 and the 18-300 lenses.
-Those will work as well but quality wise likely will lag behind.
+Those will work as well but quality-wise likely will lag.

 I am using the following gear: